How To Ask For A Raise: Sample Letter

 I fully realize that public sector jobs do not necessarily pay as well as those in the private industry, however, in researching the salary.com website (which does not differentiate between public and private job sectors), it notes the median expected salary for a typical Help Desk Support, Sr. in the Atlantic City area is $57,715.
 While the median expected salary for a typical Network Administrator I is $51,687, and the median expected salary for a typical Software Engineer is $58,336.
 All of these full time jobs occupy a fraction of the work I perform as a Senior Technical Assistant – Management Information Systems.

 I also realize that after only two years with the [Library], it would be difficult to expect an increase in salary from my current level of $30,000 to a median of $50,000 to $60,000.
 Nevertheless, I would greatly appreciate your consideration of this request for a salary increase in 2007.
-Based on the level of my responsibilities and performance in carrying-out the same, perhaps some thought can be given to a more appropriate job title that would warrant a higher salary.
+Based on the level of my responsibilities and performance in carrying-out the same, perhaps some thought could be given to a more appropriate job title that would warrant a higher salary.

 In closing, I want you to know that I truly enjoy my work at the [Library], and trust that you can appreciate the basis on which I am making this request.
 After you have had a chance to review this letter, I would welcome the opportunity to discuss this matter with you in greater detail.